mseaman26/E-Commerce-Back-End/README.md

   ## Description

-This app is a functioning database for an e-commerce company.
+This app creates a functioning database for an e-commerce company.
 The database contains three tables of data: Products, Categories, and Tags.
-The three different tables have relations to each other.
+There is a fourth table that serves as a “lookup” table to establish a relationship between Tags and Products.
+The three different tables have certain relationships to each other.
 A category has many products, and a product belongs to one category.
 A product has many tags, and a tag has many products.
-With these relationships established along with the ability to view, create, update, and delete anything from the data, the database is very versitile and could be used for a variety of companies
+With these relationships established along with the ability to view, create, update, and delete anything from the data, the database is very versatile and could be used for a variety of companies

   [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)